FAQs: TimesLIVE and the Sunday Times

 - TshisaLIVE is the title of the TimesLIVE entertainment section, which includes South Africa’s hottest celebrity news and gossip.

-All TimesLIVE content is free to read, but most of the Sunday Times content (and soon Times Select) is reserved for subscribers.
+All TimesLIVE content is free to read, but most of the Sunday Times and Times Select is reserved for subscribers.

 How do I register on the TimesLIVE or Sunday Times website?